Just as with her own life a mother shields

 — The Buddha, the Metta Sutta

-Thirteen years ago the word mission stood at the heart of what was to become The Mountain Hermitage.
-The founding of The Mountain Hermitage would manifest a deeply personal mission – to transform a dynamic idea to actions that would carry the Dharma into the wider world.
-The few, but powerful words of The Mountain Hermitage Mission Statement have steered every action we have taken, every retreat, and now every online offering we have offered, and guide our continuing efforts to realize that vision in all that we do.
+Nineteen years ago the word mission stood at the heart of what was to become The Mountain Hermitage.
+The founding of The Mountain Hermitage would manifest a deeply personal mission – to transform a dynamic idea to actions that would carry the Dhamma into the wider world.
+The few, but powerful words of The Mountain Hermitage Mission Statement have steered every action we have taken, every retreat, and now every online offering we have offered, and guided our continuing efforts to realize that vision in all that we do.

 We define our sole purpose: To offer the Buddha’s teachings … to spiritual seekers in their search for truth and liberation, and add this significant commitment:…with a heartfelt emphasis on multicultural practitioners.

 On behalf of those we serve, we invite you to join us as we bring this heartfelt emphasis to fresh reality through supporting spiritual seekers.
 For many prospective retreatants, monastics, and people all over the world, the Covid-19 pandemic and the resulting economic downturn have exacerbated an already difficult financial condition.
 Scholarship needs for our in-person and online retreats have increased over the past ten years and will likely continue into the uncertain future that faces us all.

 Words from a Grateful Scholarship Recipient